dgkanatsios/telegraftoplayfab/README.md

 ## Usage

-This plugin is meant to be used with Telegraf agent, so you should grab the binary for your platform and architecture from the [releases page](https://github.com/influxdata/telegraf/releases).
+This plugin is meant to be used with Telegraf agent, so you should grab the Telegraf binary for your platform and architecture from the [Telegraf releases page](https://github.com/influxdata/telegraf/releases).
+You should also download the plugin from this [repo's releases page](https://github.com/dgkanatsios/telegraftoplayfabinsights/releases).

 On the Telegraf configuration file `telegraf.conf` you should configure the execd output plugin like this: